zturtleman/zturtleman/README.md

-_My usable projects are now located at [github.com/clover-moe](https://github.com/clover-moe)._
+My usable projects are now located at [github.com/clover-moe](https://github.com/clover-moe).

-## About

 I'm a hobby software dev.
-I may work on open source software occasionally but I'm generally focusing on other things at this phase of my life.
+I may work on open source software occasionally.
+I generally don't use these projects and developing them isn't a priority at this phase of my life.

 <!--
 **zturtleman/zturtleman** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.